4-Lilacs And Other Poisons

 There are times when you just know you have crossed a line you shouldn’t have.
 Whether it is real or imaginary, makes no difference.
 Once you have crossed it, there is a good chance you will never be able to retrace your steps.
 The cold, piercing look I received, coupled with a tense, and surprisingly loud silence was enough for me to quickly mumble another apology and vacate the aircraft faster than if it were on fire.

-While my (albeit innocent) behaviour may have increased tensions between Canada and our southern neighbour, my intuition was vindicated, because not twenty-five minutes after arriving, I received the ferry and transit documents from the crew who had just landed in the Dash 8.
+While my (albeit innocent) behaviour may have increased tensions between Canada and our southern neighbour, my intuition was vindicated, because not twenty-five minutes after arriving, I received the ferry and transit documents from the crew who had just landed in the Q400.
 I had never seen so many official looking seals, warnings, prohibitions and red letter NDA’s on a flight manifest.
 Compounding this fact, I now discovered my passenger complement had increased.
 There would now be two additional individuals flying into Ketchikan.
 No logical reason was given and according to some very high-ranking looking signatures on these suddenly very warm-to-the-touch documents, I had no say in the matter.